 Florida’s No-Fault Law & United Automobile Claims in Miami

 Florida is a “No-Fault” state, which means that your auto insurance provider will cover some of the expenses related to your accident regardless of which driver was responsible for the crash.
 By law, drivers have to purchase full liability car insurance with a minimum of $10K in Personal Injury Protection (PIP) coverage to drive legally.
 Your PIP benefits are intended to cover the cost of medical bills and lost wages.

 If you have United Automobile car insurance, you can report your car accident by calling their Florida claims department at (305) 940-7299 or by logging in to your policyholder portal.
-When reporting the crash, it is important to remember that insurance adjusters don’t work for you.
-They work for United Automobile and profit from protecting the company’s bottom line.
-In attempts to save money, adjusters often use unfair tactics like disputing the billed amount of your medical bills, arguing coverage based on liability for the accident, and pressuring clients to sign a settlement as soon as possible.
+When reporting the crash, it is important to remember that insurance adjusters are employees of the insurer.
+Containing United Automobile’s costs is a priority.
+Adjusters have a duty to dispute the amount of your medical bills, argue coverage based on liability for the accident, and encourage clients to sign a settlement as expeditiously as possible.

-Fortunately, hiring an attorney can prevent adjusters from basing your settlement amount off of improper investigation and unfair insurance practices.
+Fortunately, hiring an attorney can hold insurance claims accountable.
 A personal injury attorney will make sure that your rights are protected, and you receive a fair settlement to cover the full cost of your accident injuries.